 After a short list has been constructed, detailed due diligence is undertaken with the investment manager.
 At this stage we thoroughly examine every aspect of the manager, from the overall philosophy and process to the people behind it.
-This level of due diligence is only achieved through detailed face-to-face meetings, a thorough review of all documentation, including the

-Investment and Financial Services Association (IFSA) standard questionnaire, and an in-depth look at the portfolio's construction.
+This level of due diligence is only achieved through detailed face-to-face meetings, a thorough review of all investment documentation, including the standard questionnaire, and an in-depth look at the portfolio's construction.
+Note that reviewed documentation does not include any assessment of advertising or promotional materials to any groups or individuals outside the Zenith Research team.